 Liverpool – Pool of Life

-Liverpool has many nicknames which often center around its cultural history.
+Liverpool has many nicknames that center around its cultural history.
 The nickname “Pool of Life” is given to Carl Jung, who is thought never to have visited the city, but he saw its vision in a dream.

-The natives of the city are referred to as “Scousers,” which is derived from scouse, a stew dish eaten by sailors and families of seafarers.
+The city’s natives are called “Scousers,” derived from scouse, a stew dish eaten by sailors and families of seafarers.

 Leeds – The Capital of the North